RConsortium/S7/README.md

   - Documentation
       - [ ] - Generate index pages that list the methods for a generic or the methods with a particular class in their signature

-## Questions

-  - What should happen if you call `method_new()` on a S3 generic?
-    1. Create a new R7 generic out of the S3 generic?
-    2. Just register the R7 object using registerS3method?
-  - Best way to support `subsutitue()` calls in methods?
-We need to evaluate the argument promises to do the dispatch, but we want to pass the un-evaluated promise to the call?
-  - If a type has only properties, what is the base type?
-R7 currently using VECSXP, S4 uses S4SXP
-  - `method_new()` vs `method()<-`, the latter while nice has drawbacks
-      - can’t use `method("foo")<-`
-      - can’t use `method(otherpkg::foo)<-`

-## Potential names

-  - r7 - one downside to this is why 7, if people aren’t aware of RC and R6.
-(Though 3 + 4 = 7 is nice as well)
-  - r4 - R’s version of S4, released in R version 4?
-  - oo
-  - moor - method based object oriented R
-  - goop - generic function OOP
-  - mm - multi-methods
-  - mr - multi-methods for r
-  - mrs - multi-methods for r and s